molgenis/molgenis/README.md

  	-XX:MaxPermSize=512M
     -Xmx2g

+This will add memory for the application to use.

 Now go back to the previous tab and Choose Run.
 Jetty will be started.

 Open your browser at http://localhost:8080/

 You should see the application.
 Login as 'admin', 'admin' to be able to upload and view data, create users, etc etc.

-To increase memory for every run do the following:

-Under 'Run Configurations', select the Maven Build that starts the application.
-Go to the 'JRE' tab, and add the following VM arguments:

-	-XX:MaxPermSize=512M
-    -Xmx2g

 ## 9. Keep your code up to date